Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/paper.md

 Once these eighteen summary literature reviews were obtained, a sample of adults from the United States were questioned about their quality.
 Participants were also asked about the assessed education level of the document author and the likelihood of GPT-4 authorship.
 Participants were also asked about their own education and whether they have a degree in the field of economics.
 Appendix A provides further questionnaire details.
 The documents were normalized on font style and citation format prior to presentation.

-Thirty participants were recruited across two channels.
+Thirty participants were recruited across two channels\footnote{
+Anonymized study data and analytical code are available at https://osf.io/vxgy4.
+}.
 Participants were provided an incentive of fifteen dollars each on average.
 Twenty-seven were recruited using the [Prolific recruitment platform](https://www.prolific.com/) and three others were recruited by word-of-mouth.
 The participant pool is not balanced to the census and substantially overweights graduate degree holders, as the objective of the study is mainly to calibrate GPT-4 against graduate degree holders and researchers and not to draw a comparison with the typical American adult.

-TODO: FOOTNOTE FOR THE OPEN DATA AND ANALYTICAL CODE ON GITHUB.

 GPT-4 authored a paper in each of four given topics, while other authors contributed any number of summary literature reviews up to four.
 The list of topics include: